ericbutz/developer-portal/app/guides/send-money/fetch-funding-sources.md

 guide:
     name: send-money
     step: '2'
-title:  "Step 2: Fetch funding sources"
+title:  Fetch funding sources
-description: Fetch funding sources within Dwolla's bank transfer API.
+description: After creating a Customer and associated its funding source, you can initiate your first transfer.
 ---
 # Step 2: Fetch funding sources